 5.3.5 Existing features partly or fully covering the use case functionality

-Editor's Note: it is FFS whether other existing features will be identified.
+3GPP TS 22.261 [2], clause 6.3.2.3 on satellite access includes the following requirements:

+The 5G system shall be able to provide services using satellite access.

+The 5G system with satellite access shall be able to support low power MIoT type of communications.

+However, it is not sufficient in regards of S&F operation especially for the delivery of delay-tolerant/non-real-time IoT NTN services with NGSO satellites.

 5.3.6 Potential New Requirements needed to support the use case

-[P.R.5.3-001] Subject to operator policies, a 5G system with satellite access shall be able to store data received from authorized delay-tolerant IoT devices while the feeder link is unavailable.
+[PR.5.3-001] Subject to operator’s policies, a 5G system with satellite access shall be able to store data received from authorized delay-tolerant IoT devices while the feeder link is unavailable.

-[P.R.5.3-002] Subject to operator policies, a 5G system with satellite access shall be able to support forward the stored data received from delay-tolerant IoT devices to an intermediate satellite through Inter-Satellite Links only when the intermediate satellite takes over the communication of these devices.
+[PR.5.3-002] Subject to operator’s policies, a 5G system with satellite access shall be able to support forwarding of the stored data received from delay-tolerant IoT devices from one satellite to another satellite through Inter-Satellite Links while preserving integrity protection, confidentiality and security of the data.

-Editor's Note: [P.R.5.3-002] is FFS.

-[P.R.5.3-003] Subject to operator policies, a 5G system with satellite access shall be able to define the maximum amount of data storage per satellite per delay-tolerant IoT device.
+[PR.5.3-003] Subject to operator’s policies, a 5G system with satellite access shall be able to define the maximum amount of data storage per satellite per delay-tolerant IoT device.

-[P.R.5.3-004] The 5G system with satellite access shall be able to authorize the communication of a UE when the satellite access is operating in store and forward mode.
+[PR.5.3-004] The 5G system with satellite access shall be able to authorize the communication of a UE when the satellite access is operating in store and forward mode.

-Editor's Note: The wording and explanation of store and forward (S&F) operation will align with corresponding definitions in the final TR.

-Editor's Note: it is FFS whether other potential new requirements can be identified.

 5.4 Use case on data transfer for IoT devices in remote areas